 Policy 2313 – Voice Mail Policy

-Effective Date: 8/15/2007
+Effective Date: 08/15/2007

 Responsible Office: Provost

-Who you are (just in case they don’t know whose number they called).
+- Who you are (just in case they don’t know whose number they called).

-Voice mail greetings should be professional.
+- Voice mail greetings should be professional.
 (What may appear humorous to one individual may appear unprofessional and misuse of a public asset to another.)

 Voice mail is to be used to efficiently conduct University business.
 Messages should be returned in a reasonable time (usually within two working days).

 Voice mail should not be used to:

-Screen telephone calls or avoid telephone conversations.
+- Screen telephone calls or avoid telephone conversations.

-Routinely direct calls to the department office.
+- Routinely direct calls to the department office.

-Transmit offensive messages, including anything that violates stated harassment policies.
+- Transmit offensive messages, including anything that violates stated harassment policies.

-Forward confidential internal messages to outside persons.
+- Forward confidential internal messages to outside persons.

-Break into someone else’s voice mailbox.
+- Break into someone else’s voice mailbox.

-Conduct personal or non-University related business activities.
+- Conduct personal or non-University related business activities.

-Violate University policy, local, state, or federal laws.
+- Violate University policy, local, state, or federal laws.